adibfara/ListGen/README.md

 Please share your thoughts on this project by [filing a Github issue](https://github.com/adibfara/ListGen/issues).

-## Notes
+## Inspiration

 The initial need for this library emerged when I was using [Koin](https://github.com/InsertKoinIO/koin) as a dependency injection framework in a project.
-You have to pass your list of modules to Koin and each module is defined somewhere in the project and you'll have a file containing `listOf(module1, module2, module3, ...)` which can get ugly (and error-prone).

-Using this library to generate that list can help not only the file being ugly, but also help with Open/Closed Principle for your modules.
+You have to pass your list of modules to Koin, and each module is defined somewhere in the project This results in a file containing `listOf(module1, module2, module3, ...)`, which can get ugly and error-prone.
+Using this library to generate that list prevents the file from being ugly and helps with the Open-Closed Principle for your modules.